In addition to detecting anomalous behavior in your data, you can use the machine learning features to predict future behavior.

 Optional: Compare the forecast to actual data.

-As the job processes more data, you can choose to see the forecast overlaid on the actual data.
-The chart contains the actual data values, the bounds for the expected values, the anomalies, the forecast data values, and the bounds for the forecast.
+As the job processes more data, you can click the Forecast button again and choose to see one of your forecasts overlaid on the actual data.
+The chart then contains the actual data values, the bounds for the expected values, the anomalies, the forecast data values, and the bounds for the forecast.
 This combination of actual and forecast data gives you an indication of how well the machine learning features can extrapolate the future behavior of the data.

 To generate this comparison for the Kibana sample data, use only a subset of the data when you create the job.
 For example, follow the steps in Create anomaly detection jobs but add a different job ID prefix and deselect the Use full kibana_sample_data_logs data option.
 Choose a date part way through your sample data as the end date.
 By default, the datafeed stops and the anomaly detection job closes when it reaches that date.
 Create the forecast.
 You can then restart the datafeed to process the remaining data and generate the type of results shown here.